appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*

-1. Verify developer-supplied evidence to ensure errors or other output resulting from cryptographic failures do not disclose sensitive information about the operation’s state or reveal any details that could be exploited as a side channel.
-User-facing error messages should be vague and consistent regardless of the failure type.
+1. Errors or other output resulting from cryptographic failures shall not disclose sensitive information about the operation’s state or reveal any details that could be exploited as a side channel.
+User-facing error messages shall be vague and consistent regardless of the failure type.

 *L2*
-1. Verify testing results to ensure errors or other output resulting from cryptographic failures do not disclose sensitive information about the operation's state or reveal any details that could be exploited as a side channel.
-User-facing error messages should be vague and consistent regardless of the failure type.
+1. Test shall confirm that errors or other output resulting from cryptographic failures do not disclose sensitive information about the operation's state or reveal any details that could be exploited as a side channel.
+User-facing error messages shall be vague and consistent regardless of the failure type.